RynnAethelWulf/VBA-challenge/README.md

-# VBA-challenge - The VBA of Wall Street
+# The VBA of Wall Street

 ## Background
 In this challenge  I will use VBA scripting to analyze real stock market data.